Genivia/ugrep/README.md

                   specified, use up to MAX mmap memory per thread.

            -N PATTERN, --neg-regexp=PATTERN
-                  Specify a negative PATTERN to reject pattern matches that also match PATTERN.
+                  Specify a negative PATTERN to reject specific -e PATTERN matches with a counter pattern.
 Note that longer patterns take precedence over shorter patterns, i.e. a negative pattern must be of the same length or longer to reject matching patterns.
 Option -N cannot be specified with -P.  This option may be repeated.